Exabel/api/exabel/api/data/doc/entities.rst

 ..  http:get:: /v1/entityTypes

     :query int pageSize: The maximum number of results to return.
-Defaults to 1000, which is also the maximum size of this field.
+Defaults to 1000, which is also the maximum value of this field.
     :query string pageToken: The page token to resume the results from, as returned from a previous request to this method with the same query parameters.